 “Now is not the time to procrastinate,” says Alisha Wheeler, explaining that inventory challenges and extended shipping times make putting things off a risky business.
 “Those that do are going to find that they won’t get product in their customers’ hands until well after the New Year,” she adds.

 Brianna Soley agrees.
 “Pitch products earlier than normal,” she advises.
 “Decisions need to be made sooner rather than later – I personally have been discussing the need to pitch Christmas early since July!”

 Jason Ziemann sums it up succinctly: “See it?
 Buy it!”
 If what you want is in stock today, it might not be tomorrow.

-Finally, while knowing you’re not alone helps, it’s also important to remember that these are challenges we’re all sharing.
+Finally, it’s also important to remember that these are challenges we’re all sharing.

 “Collaboration with your suppliers and decorators is the only way to find solutions to your end user needs,” Mark Bailey observes.
 “Keep an open mind.
 It may not be ideal, but there is something out that that will work as an alternative solution if we work as one team.”